The 20 Best House Flipping Shows of 2025 Ranked

 What it’s about: Another house-flipping show featuring a married couple, Scott and Amie Yancey work in the competitive housing market of Las Vegas.

-The program showcases the pair as they buy, renovate, and sell neglected properties throughout the Vegas metro area.
+The program showcases the pair as they buy, renovate, and sell neglected properties throughout the Vegas metro area (yet another great house flipping tv show if you’re looking for real estate lead generation ideas).

 Why we love it: The Yanceys’ have extensive real estate, design, and renovation expertise, and they provide detailed insights into the home rehabilitation process.